benroberts999/ampsci/doc/ampsci_input.md

 * Interpolates these points onto the grid (but does NOT extrapolate, potential is assumed to be zero outside the given range)
 * Potential is multiplied by 'factor'
-* May be added before or after HF (if before: added to vnuc, if after: to vdir)
+* May be added before or after HF (if before: added to Vnuc, if after: to Vdir)

 ### RadPot (Ginges/Flambaum QED Radiative Potential)